ianmat55/JobScraper.io/README.md

 <img src='https://github.com/ianmat55/HireMe/blob/master/public/img/hireme_logo.png'>
 </div>
 <br>
-Hire.me helps optimize your job search.
-Just create an account with a valid email, enter a desired job title and location, and Hire.me will scrape multiple job boards and display it for you in a nicely formatted table.
+Hire.me was built to help me look for jobs without spending hours scrolling through different sites and listings.
+This web app is meant to optimize your job search.
+Just create an account with a valid email, enter a desired job title and location, and the server will scrape multiple job boards and display it for you in a nicely formatted table.
 Current features that are in development include timed emails that contain scraped jobs for the week, application management and a working api that returns a number of jobs listings in json format.

 # Contents
 - How to use